Seilamuk/Seilamuk-/Mopub Mediation for Unity Android/Android-InApp-Unity-with-Mopub-Mediation.md

 <img src="./images/unity+mopub.png" />

-This document describes the procedure for serving StartApp Ads in your application using MoPub mediation network
+This document describes the procedure for serving StartApp Ads in your Unity Android application using MoPub mediation network

 > **NOTES:**
 > - The code samples in this document can be copy/pasted into your source code